 - Be careful - the toffee is EXTREMELY hot!
 If it's hardening whilst you are doing it - heat the toffee again slightly to loosen it up again.

-- For cheats Toffee - melt 400g of Dairy Toffee sweets down carefully on an extremely low heat, stiring often, till smooth and runny.
+- For cheats toffee - melt 400g of dairy toffee sweets down carefully on an extremely low heat, stiring often, until smooth and runny.
 Coat and sprinkle in the same way!

 - I leave these at room temperature, covered, for up to two days.

 - You can make them 'bloody' toffee apples by adding a small amount of red food dye to the toffee.

 Find my other recipes on my Recipes Page!